-- o Define the specific mission of the institution, including how it relates to the rest of the correctional system. - o Articulate a philosophy for operating the institution.
+- Define the specific mission of the institution, including how it relates to the rest of the correctional system. - Articulate a philosophy for operating the institution.
 What are the specific program goals?
-What kinds of social and interpersonal climate is desired between inmates? between staff and inmates? - o Establish the capacity of the institution. - o Gather information on the projected inmate population for the purpose of institutional programming.
-This information includes profiles on age, sex, race, prior and current offenses, length of past sentences and estimated length of sentences to be served, socio-economic data, residency, drug and alcohol abuse, mental and medical health status, educational background, religious affiliation, vocational training, and work history.
-An objective classification system can be extremely helpful in this area.
+What kind of social and interpersonal climate is desired between inmates? between staff and inmates? - Establish the capacity of the institution. - Gather information on the projected inmate population for the purpose of institutional programming.
+This information includes profiles on age, sex, race, prior and The importance of timely decisions cannot be overemphasized.
+Without them, a project will flounder, designers will be frustrated, efficiency will be sacrificed, and costs will grow in proportion to the resulting confusion and delay.

-- o Gather information on existing "model" institutions; assess problems in existing institutions; assess the availability of community resources for institutional programs and identify potential programming options. - o Determine the security needs of the projected population. - o Estimate the number of staff required by functional area. - o Define the general type of physical environment desired to complement the planned inmate program and efforts of staff. - Establish a preliminary budget for all stages of facility development planning, design, construction, purchase of equipment, facility activation, and staffing. - Develop a mechanism and time table to prepare for activation of the facility.
-Activation planning should begin early in the process even though activation activities will intensify until the months just before completion of construction.
+current offenses, length of sentences and estimated length of sentences to be served, socioeconomic data, residency, drug and alcohol abuse, mental and medical health status, educational background, religious affiliation, vocational training, and work history.
+An objective classification system can be extremely helpful in this area. - Gather information on existing "model" institutions; assess problems in existing institutions; assess the availability of community resources for institutional programs and identify potential programming options. - Determine the security needs of the projected population. - Estimate the number of staff required by functional area. - Define the general type of physical environment desired to complement the planned inmate program and efforts of staff. - Establish a preliminary budget for all stages of facility development: planning, design, construction, purchase of equipment, facility activation, and staffing.
+The owner agency should form a steering committee to oversee the project.
+The committee should be composed of agency officials who will have primary responsibility for operations and programs once the facility is constructed, as well as representatives from other elements of the criminal justice system such as the judiciary, the legislature, and community corrections. • Develop a mechanism and time table to prepare for activation of the facility.
+Activation planning should begin early in the process even though activation activities will not intensify until the months just before completion of construction.
 Many new institutions fail to realize in full the rich potential inherent in any newly constructed facility because of inadequate attention to activation planning and staff development activities.
 Countless examples exist of facilities that cost millions of dollars to design and construct and yet deteriorated rapidly after opening because of poor activation planning.

-While some of these issues can be addressed only tentatively at the predesign stage, this early planning is crucial to the basic development of the design.
-As planning and design proceeds, early tenents will be continuously tested and adjusted and the design fine-tuned as new information becomes available.
+While some of these issues can be addressed only tentatively at the predesign stage, this early planning is crucial to the basic development of